Before we start, who is this for?

 WHAT – The outcome of what you do

-Simon’s work has influenced millions by helping people and organizations discover the deeper reasons behind what they do—and lead with purpose from the inside out.
+His work has helped millions lead with purpose from the inside out.

 Simon Sinek Was Right About WHY—But Here’s the Truth No One Talks About

 Knowing your WHY is powerful.
-But knowing how to apply your WHY is where transformation begins.
+But knowing how to apply your WHY is where transformation starts.
+Without a real-world system, even the strongest WHY fades by Monday.

 Simon Sinek + Gallup: The Quiet Truth That Changes Everything

-In Gallup’s Leading With Strengths interview, Simon Sinek revealed his Top 5 CliftonStrengths:
+In Gallup’s Leading With Strengths interview, Simon shared his Top 5 CliftonStrengths:

-And then, in one simple sentence, he dropped something profound:
+And in that interview, he said something quietly profound:

 “Your WHY is your cause.
 Your Strengths are the HOW.” — Simon Sinek, Gallup Interview

-Your CliftonStrengths aren’t separate from your purpose—they’re the strategy behind it.
+Your strengths aren’t separate from your WHY.
+They’re the strategy behind it.

 Strengths Without Strategy = Stuck